gwdevs/findr/README.md

 # findr

-**find-and-replace** user interfaces using typescript/javascript and React.
+Find and replace libraries in Typescript and React.

 <p>